Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 5) Start the server at the **new** location.

 ### How to talk to the Bot from inside Missions
 If you plan to create Bot-events from inside a DCS mission, that is possible!
-Just make sure, you include this line in a mission start trigger:
+Just make sure, you include this line in a trigger:
 ```lua
   dofile(lfs.writedir() ..
 'Scripts/net/DCSServerBot/DCSServerBot.lua')
 ```
+_Don't use a Mission Start trigger, as this might clash with other plugins loading stuff into the mission._
 After that, you can for instance send chat messages to the bot using
 ```lua
   dcsbot.sendBotMessage('Hello World', '12345678') -- 12345678 is the ID of the channel, the message should appear, default is the configured chat channel
 ```
 inside a trigger or anywhere else where scripting is allowed.

+**Attention!** Channel always has to be a string, encapsulated with '', **not** a number.

 Embeds can be sent using code similar to this snippet:
 ```lua